pl8ypus

 Problem: Marketing translation done manually, inconsistently, with no protected-term enforcement or review trail.

-AI-assisted translation workflow for enterprise marketing assets.
-Provider-agnostic orchestration layer with protected terminology, structured payloads, QA gates, review status, and human approval before output is treated as final.
+Protected enterprise translation workflow for regulated marketing assets.
+Live translation, provider evidence, protected terminology, glossary handling, request logging, QA gates, review status, and human approval before output is treated as final.

 Proves repeatable AI workflow design with control layer and evidence capture - not just a prompt.